 Secondly, AI has an interest in systems where there are many agents.
 (AI people uses phrases such as 'distributed AI' and multi-agent systems' when referring to this work.)
 And ALife is also interested in such systems.
-If there is a difference here, it is that AI tends to be more interested in the case where the agents within the system have rich, complex behaviours, whereas ALife tends to be more interested in the case where the agents have simple behaviours.
+If there is a difference here, it is that AI tends to be more interested in the case where the agents within the system have intelligence (it's much less interested in the case of reactive agents, which we've been looking at here), whereas ALife tends to be more interested in the case where the agents have simple behaviours.